Master of Science in Healthcare Management - Informatics

 The MSHCM-Informatics program aims to provide the tools and knowledge needed to help new leaders in the field of health informatics or enhance the skills of those already in health informatics positions.
 Courses address the use of technology to manage medical records, enhance the quality of health record management systems, and ensure electronic records compliance to regulatory and ethical standards.
 This program provides an emphasis on developing the competencies needed by healthcare management professionals in the area of healthcare informatics.
-Upon graduating, students should be equipped with informatics knowledge and skills to help them as they work in the healthcare industry.
+Upon graduating, students should be equipped with informatics knowledge and skills to help them as they pursue work in the healthcare industry.

 Relevant Institutional/Programmatic Accreditation